 If you have been injured in a truck accident or a loved one was killed in a truck accident, the law firm you select may make all difference in the outcome.
 If you choose a truck accident attorney at Morris, King & Hodge, P.C., you will have the law firm that other attorneys and legal publications have recognized for exceptional legal service.
 Call 256-536-0588 to talk an experienced truck accident lawyer or use our online attorney contact form.

-Accident Attorney Can Help You
+Huntsville Truck Accident Attorney: How We Can Help You

-Truck accidents cause more catastrophic, life altering, and fatal injuries than any other type of motor vehicle accident because of the size of large trucks and the speed involved.
+Truck accidents cause more catastrophic, life-altering, and fatal injuries than any other type of motor vehicle accident because of the size of large trucks and the speed involved.